-Added: 1 month ago by Colas Rail
+Added: Over a year ago by Colas Rail

 Colas Rail UK’s On Track Plant team were called into action at King’s Cross Station, putting our Crane Operators to the test in a notoriously constrained environment.

 Working for the Central Rail Systems Alliance on the East Coast Upgrade, the team were given the task of unloading and installing half a set of E switches and two plain line panels between King’s Cross Station and through the tunnel.

 King’s Cross Station has some of the lowest Overhead Line Equipment (OLE) in the UK.
 With the OLE set 4.4m high, coupled with working in adverse weather and works being situated on a steep gradient, the operation of our 3.9m Kirow 1200 crane needed our most experienced operator to navigate these challenging conditions.

 To enable the works, the OLE had to be lifted to allow the crane room to unload from the tilting wagons, the panels then had to be offloaded in a short time frame to allow the wires to be lowered back down to the correct wire height.